Don’t Worry – It’s Easy!

 If you want your wardrobes to be full ceiling height, we strongly recommend opting for adjustable legs in the Wardrobe Designer, particularly if the floor is carpeted.
 The adjustable legs give you plenty of room to adjust, so that you don’t have to worry if your measurements are slightly off.
 If you do not opt for adjustable legs – you must take extra care in the accuracy of your measurement.

-If you have a single unit (as opposed to 2 or more units that stack on top of one another) intended to be full ceiling height, you will need to assemble the unit upright.
-Simply refer to the instructions enclosed with your order for guidance.
+If you have a single unit (as opposed to 2 or more units that stack on top of one another) intended to be full ceiling height, you will need to assemble the unit upright (as opposed to assembling it lying down and then pushing it upright).

-If you want to fit your wardrobe snugly between two walls, such that you are working to an exact width, measure the exact width of the space that you want to fill and subtract 10mm.
-You then have the width measurement to use in the Wardrobe Designer.
+If you want to fit your wardrobe snugly between two walls, measure the exact width of the space that you want to fill and subtract 80mm.
+This is the total width that you should aim for in your design.

 There are three measurements that we require in the Wardrobe Designer in order to produce an angled unit.